Krlier/Study/README.md

 ## Inf1383 - Databases 1 📓

 The goal of this [class][8] was to create and populate a Postgres database to illustrate a real life situation.

+## Inf1636 - Object Oriented Programming 📓

+This classe's goal was to teach object oriented programming.
+To better illustrate how a project can be done using object oriented programming, I was tasked with recreating the popular [Monopoly (Banco Imobiliário)](https://pt.wikipedia.org/wiki/Banco_Imobili%C3%A1rio) game.

 [1]: https://github.com/Krlier/Puc-Rio/tree/master/inf1019/T1
 [2]: https://github.com/Krlier/Puc-Rio/tree/master/inf1019/T2